monzee/vanilla/README.md

 ## Usage

 Here's a brief demonstration of the common use cases.
-All of these components implement generic, android platform-free interfaces that might be used to abstract concrete android code into junit-testable bits.
+All of these components implement generic, Android platform-free interfaces that might be used to abstract concrete android code into junit-testable bits.